bellsmith15/Kids-Mini-Rugby-project/README.md

 ## Features

-The website will have four navigation headings;
+The website will have four navigation headings, with the About Us being embedded in the Home page following discussions with my mentor;

 1. Home page
 2. About Us